Jggyu/Jggyu.github.io/content/authors/admin/_index.md

     label: Download my resume
 ---

-Lee Jin Gyu is undergraduate student of Security at the Jeonbuk National University BCG Lab.
-His research interests include Web Security, Web Development and Web Vulnerability Analysis.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Lee Jin Gyu is an undergraduate student studying Security at Jeonbuk National University.
+His research focuses on web security, web vulnerability analysis, and secure coding.
+He is deeply interested in improving web security through these areas and is actively conducting research on related topics.